LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 | User Accounts | - Suspend user in Azure AD <br> - Disable user in Active Directory <br> - Reset user password |

 > **Important**
-> While the above actions are performed manually, in cases where advanced attacks such as AiTM, BEC, and human-operated ransomware are detected in Microsoft 365 Defender, an automatic attack disruption feature designed for containment will help you stop the ongoing breach.
+> While the above actions are performed manually, in cases where advanced attacks such as AiTM, BEC, and Human-operated ransomware are detected in Microsoft 365 Defender, [Automatic attack disruption feature](https://learn.microsoft.com/en-us/microsoft-365/security/defender/automatic-attack-disruption?view=o365-worldwide) designed for containment will help you stop the ongoing breach.

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/3379a4c5-7a86-45fb-9176-88344aceefe5)
 > e.g. Device actions